Mets edge Yankees 3-2 in 9th for 2-game Subway Series sweep - WHIZ News

+After the game, the slumping Yankees boosted their lineup by acquiring All-Star outfielder Andrew Benintendi from the Kansas City Royals in a trade for three minor league pitchers.

+“It’s another great hitter,” manager Aaron Boone said.
+“I’ll be excited to write his name in.”

-Pete Alonso homered early off Domingo Germán, and Francisco Lindor had an RBI single for the Mets before a sellout crowd at Citi Field.
+Pete Alonso homered early off Domingo Germán, and Francisco Lindor had an RBI single for the Mets before a sellout crowd of 43,693 at Citi Field.

+“Actually, I thought we played a really good game,” Boone said.
+“I thought we had the right at-bats against Scherzer.
+We hit into some tough luck in some big spots.”

 Eduardo Escobar doubled on the first pitch from Wandy Peralta (2-3), who entered in the ninth on his 31st birthday.
-Escobar advanced to third on a sacrifice bunt by Tomás Nido, who doubled and scored earlier.
+Escobar advanced to third on a sacrifice bunt by No. 9 batter Tomás Nido, who doubled and scored earlier.

 Seth Lugo (2-2) struck out three in 1 2/3 scoreless innings for the win.